Marvel Studios / The Walt Disney Company

 I furthermore thought Mark Ruffalo had tremendous chemistry with Tatiana Maslany.
 They had a real brother-and-sister type of relationship that made them believable as family members.
 I enjoyed the way that they joked around with each other and even when they were at odds, the strong chemistry between the two made it work.

 I also wasn’t a fan of the toilet humor.
 Did I need the fart jokes and the Hulk burps and belches?
 No, I did not.
 It’s just not my thing and it just wasn’t funny to me.
 Maybe some of the kids that were watching thought it was funny, but this doesn’t seem like a show that is being marketed to children, Disney+ or not.
 We got middle-fingers, language, and lots of sex talk, and I’m not trying to be some holier-than-thou stick in the mud here.
 Deadpool is one of my favorite characters!
 With Deadpool, I feel like everyone knows what they are getting though, as opposed to this, which just felt all over the place in terms of tone and execution.
-That being said, this was a pilot, and things may balance out as we move forward, but I wasn’t crazy about the way things started.

 Last and least … I HATED the “big” Steve Rogers reveal.
 It was in my opinion dumb and pointless.
 I can see where a lot of people thought it was funny and whatever, but from a narrative standpoint, it did nothing for Steve’s character and story, and frankly, I felt like it crapped all over it.
 Steve having never danced with a woman was not only part of his charm, but a huge part of his and Peggy’s story.
 Steve claimed he’d been holding out for the “right partner”, and he found that in Peggy; the girl of his dreams and the love of his life; a woman that in the end, he was still so hung up on, he traveled across time just to be with her!
-It was just … sweet and pure and romantic.
-Now, I get that maybe Steve hooked-up with someone else after thawing out from the ice in 2011 after realizing that Peggy had lived a full life in his absence.
-Heck, he lived another seven years on the MCU 616-Universe Timeline after Peggy’s death in 2016, and many have suggested that he and Natasha may have had a fling during that time, and I’m not opposed to any of that, but in 1943?
+It was just … sweet and pure and romantic!
+Now, I get that maybe Steve hooked up with someone else after thawing out from the ice in 2011 after realizing that Peggy had lived a full life in his absence.
+Heck, he lived another seven years on the MCU 616-Universe Timeline after Peggy’s death in 2016, and many have theorized that he and Natasha may have had a fling during that time, and I’m not opposed to any of that, but in 1943?
 I just don’t buy it because Steve was still very much hung-up on Peggy during that time.
 Go back and watch Captain America: The First Avenger and pay attention to how nervous Steve is when Natalie Dormer’s character kisses him at SSR Headquarters.
 It just doesn’t add up!
 All signs point to the fact that Steve was saving himself for Peggy!
 Steve Rogers is my favorite superhero and I know that the innocence and nobility and patriotism of that character isn’t exactly “cool” or “hip”, and maybe a lot of people don’t even find it interesting or relatable, but it’s always been inspiring to me and I just feel like this was a case of people who never wrote or understood that character trying to turn him into something that he isn’t, and they did so all for the sake of a joke.
 I wasn’t a fan.

 Marvel Entertainment / The Walt Disney Company